Our Efforts

 Since 2016, we’ve partnered with Bridges to Prosperity to build trail bridges that provide access to critical services for those living in isolated rural areas in undeveloped countries.
 For example, in Rwanda, a Bechtel team designed and constructed the Muduha Trailbridge, a 52-meter suspension footbridge providing local residents safe and reliable access to markets, schools, and healthcare across the Muyanza River.

 In response to the invasion of Ukraine, we led a fundraising campaign for World Central Kitchen (WCK).
-WCK began serving hot meals along the Poland-Ukraine border within hours of the initial attack and has served more than 220 million meals.
-Bechtel Group Foundation matched the donations made by team members, bringing the total donation raised by colleagues to over $200,000.
+Within hours of the initial attack, WCK began serving hot meals along the Poland-Ukraine border and has served more than 220 million meals.
+Bechtel Group Foundation matched the donations made by our team members, resulting in a total contribution of more than $200,000.

 Bechtel’s partnership with SWE dates back more than 50 years.
 SWE is the world’s largest advocate and catalyst for change for women in engineering and technology.
 Our support has helped create SWENext clubs worldwide, which offer self-development courses, leadership training, and college prep to girls in grades K-12, as well as funding for translation of educational materials and development of online learning modules.

-In 1974, Bechtel was a founding member of the National Action Council for Minorities in Engineering (NACME), and we’ve been a member of NACME’s Board of Directors since its inception.
-Recent support included a donation of $200,000 to NACME’s Bridge Scholarship Program, which offers summer seminars to students entering four-year engineering or computer science programs, and aims to improve academic performance and graduation rates.
+In 1974, Bechtel became a founding member of the National Action Council for Minorities in Engineering (NACME), and has served on NACME’s Board of Directors since its inception.
+Recently, we contributed $200,000 to NACME’s Bridge Scholarship Program, which offers summer seminars to students entering four-year engineering or computer science programs and aims to improve academic performance and graduation rates.

 Our supply chain is complex and geographically vast, representing billions of annual spending on goods and services around the world.
 We support large projects in remote locations using a diverse supply base supported by regionally positioned personnel with extensive local knowledge.

-It’s through our resilient, adaptable, and innovative supply chain, led by skilled experts anchored in best-in-class processes and tools, that we are able to consistently deliver on our safety, quality, cost, schedule, and sustainability commitments, even amid global setbacks such as the post-pandemic economy and the Russian-Ukrainian war.
+It’s through our resilient, ethical, and innovative supply chain, led by skilled experts anchored in best-in-class processes and tools, that we can consistently deliver on our safety, quality, cost, schedule, and sustainability commitments, even amid global setbacks such as the post-pandemic economy and the Russian-Ukrainian war.

-Our supplier relationship management program emphasizes diversity and embraces strong supplier and subcontractor collaboration.
+Our supplier relationship management program emphasizes ethical resourcing and diversity, and embraces strong supplier and subcontractor collaboration.
 These efforts maximize the value chain with suppliers from small and minority-owned businesses.

 As in all areas of our business, Bechtel is committed to the highest standards of safety and ethics in the industry and within our supply chain operations.
 It’s not just our expectation that our suppliers and subcontractors do the same, it’s our policy.
-Bechtel’s Code of Conduct guides our actions and applies to all Bechtel colleagues and all those with whom we work around the globe.
+Bechtel’s Code of Conduct guides our actions and applies to all Bechtel colleagues and everyone we work with around the globe.